 Another type of mutation, called a somatic mutation, occurs after somebody is born and can happen in any cell of the body, except for gametes (egg or sperm).
 Somatic mutations can be caused by carcinogens like cigarette smoke or UV rays from the sun, or can just occur randomly, and are not passed down through a family.

-Somatic mutations that contribute to a patient’s pancreatic cancer can be identified through molecular profiling of a piece of tissue obtained from their tumor.
+Somatic mutations that contribute to a patient’s pancreatic cancer can be identified through tumor molecular profiling of a piece of tissue obtained from their tumor.
 Molecular profiling allows doctors to pinpoint the exact biological changes that occurred to make a healthy cell in the pancreas turn cancerous.

 This is also sometimes called tumor testing, genomic testing or biomarker testing.
-This information can then help guide personalized treatment decisions for the patient that may not have been considered otherwise.